Professor of Physical Chemistry

 nick.lockyer @ manchester.ac.uk

 My research interests focus on the development and application of surface analysis and chemical imaging particularly ToF-SIMS and laser-based mass spectrometry.
 There are three themes to this research: fundamentals, instrument development and applications research.
 The Life Sciences provide an exciting field in which to develop new applications, which in turn drive developments in methodology and technology.
 We are currently seeking to exploit these advances through a variety of collaborations with fellow academics, industrial partners and healthcare professionals.

 Research topics: Analytical Chemistry; Instrumentation; Chemical imaging; Ion-solid interactions; Laser-matter interactions.

-- Development of ToF-SIMS instrumentation for 3D molecular characterisation
+- Development of ToF-SIMS instrumentation for 2D and 3D chemical imaging

 - The application of ToF-SIMS in cancer biology, diagnosis and therapy